mengiefen/personal-portfolio/README.md

 # personal-portfolio

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # "Microverse Portfolio" project

 > In this project the front page of "personal-portfolio" is made using flexbox.
 > The project is done refering the Figma design file: Template-2

 ## Built With

 - HTML
 - CSS

 ## Getting Started

 **This is an example of how you may setup linters for htm-css projects.**
 **Demonstrate the concept of github flows**

-**The project has two sections: the header-section and the heading section** **Flexbox is used to arrange elements in both section**
+**The the front page has two sections: the header-section and the heading section** **Flexbox is used to arrange elements in both section**

+**In the work section to showcase the projects completed are done for mobile website using Flexbox and CSS Grid**

 ## Authors